francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 * joining map lists
 * pivoting map lists

+#Altering a map
+All the higher order functions in clojure accept and return a seq.
+It is common to transform the resulting seq into a hash map.
+These are a few functions that do this for you automatically.

+Let's create a map for example purposes.

+	user=> (def abc123 {"a" 1 "b" 2 "c" 3})
+	#'user/abc123

+##map-vals
+This is like the `map` operator, but it applies `f` to every value of the hash map instead of the entry.
+It returns a hash map.

+	user=> (map-vals #(* 2 %) abc123)
+	{"c" 6, "b" 4, "a" 2}

+##map-keys
+This is like the `map` operator, but it applies `f` to every key of the hash map instead of the entry.
+It returns a hash map.

+	user=> (map-keys keyword abc123)
+	{:c 3, :b 2, :a 1}

+##filter-map
+This behaves just like `filter`.  `pred` is applied to each entry of the hash-map, and the resulting collection is transformed into a hash map.

+	user=> (filter-map (comp even? second) abc123)
+	{"b" 2}

+##remove-map
+This behaves just like `remove`.  `pred` is applied to each entry of the hash-map, and the resulting collection is transformed into a hash map.

+	user=> (remove-map (comp even? second) abc123)
+	{"a" 1, "c" 3}

 #Tranforming a map

 This section explores the `trans` closure, which is used to modify a tuple.